|Learn how to develop a plan to attract membership among diverse stakeholders in community-based efforts.|

 - What are some obstacles you may encounter?
 And how do you get around them?

-Why should you develop a plan?
+Why should you develop a plan for increasing participation in community action?

 Writing things down is very important to the planning process because you don't want to waste time going over questions you have already answered.
 Writing down the answers will save precious time.

-How do you develop a plan?
+How do you develop a plan for increasing participation in community action?

 Why do you want or need members?